Temporal Dynamics of Coordinated Online Behavior: Stability, Archetypes, and Influence: Results

-\textbf{Temporal evolution of CCs.} To assess how CCs changed through time we measured, for each community $C_k$, and for each $t_i$ with $i = 0, \ldots, N-1$: \begin{itemize} \item the size of $C_k$ relative to $t_0$: $S(k,i) = \frac{\text{size}_k(t_i)}{\text{size}_k(t_0)}$; \item the Jaccard similarity of the membership of $C_k$ relative to $t_0$: $J(k,i) = \frac{|\text{mem}_k(t_i) \; \cap \; \text{mem}_k(t_0)|}{|\text{mem}_k(t_i) \; \cup \; \text{mem}_k(t_0)|}$, where $\text{mem}_k(t_i)$ is the set of users that belong to $C_k$ at time $t_i$; \item the influx $F_\text{in}(k,i)$ and outflux $F_\text{out}(k,i)$ of $C_k$, respectively expressed as the cumulative number of users who joined and left the community up to $t_i$. \end{itemize} Figure~\ref{fig:temporal-stability} presents the results of these analyses.
-Regarding community size, Figure~\ref{fig:temporal-stability}a highlights major differences in the temporal evolution of the CCs.
-Some communities such as \texttt{SNP}, \texttt{TVT}, and \texttt{ASE} appear as relatively stable in time, with only limited size fluctuations represented by mostly flat lines.
-Contrarily, other communities such as \texttt{LAB1}, \texttt{LAB2}, and \texttt{CON} exhibit marked variations.
-In particular, \texttt{LAB2} almost doubled its initial size between $t_9$ and $t_{14}$. \texttt{CON} exhibits a similar trend, albeit with reduced magnitude.
+To assess how CCs changed through time we measured temporal fluctuations in their size, membership, as well as their cumulative influx and outflux of users (See \textit{Materials and Methods}).
+Figures~\mbox{\ref{fig:temporal-stability}} and~\mbox{\ref{fig:temporal-stability-us}} present the results of these analyses.
+Regarding community size, Figures~\mbox{\ref{fig:temporal-stability}}a and and~\mbox{\ref{fig:temporal-stability-us}}a highlight major differences in the temporal evolution of the CCs.
+Some communities such as \texttt{SNP}, \texttt{TVT}, \texttt{ASE}, \texttt{IRN}, and \texttt{CRE} appear as relatively stable in time, with only limited size fluctuations represented by mostly flat lines.
+Contrarily, other communities such as \texttt{LAB1}, \texttt{LAB2}, \texttt{CON}, \texttt{EFC}, and \texttt{ACH} exhibit marked variations.
+In particular for UK 2019, \texttt{LAB2} almost doubled its initial size between November 21 and 26. \texttt{CON} exhibits a similar trend, albeit with reduced magnitude.
+For USA 2020 instead, \texttt{EFC} initially expanded and subsequently shrank significantly, while \texttt{ACH} lost more than 50\% of its original size in the last couple of weeks before the election.
 This result demonstrates that some CCs were rather unstable, as they experienced major temporal variations in size.
 Moreover, our results also demonstrate that some CCs evolved in time in opposite ways.
-For example, while \texttt{LAB2} and \texttt{CON} increased their size until around $t_{12}$, \texttt{LAB1} presents an opposite trend.
-Similar considerations can be made for \texttt{SNPO}, which increased its size until election day, with respect to \texttt{RCH} that progressively shrank.
+For example, while \texttt{LAB2} and \texttt{CON} increased their size until around November 23, \texttt{LAB1} presents an opposite trend.
+Similar considerations can be made for \texttt{SNPO}, which increased its size until election day, with respect to \texttt{RCH} that progressively shrank, and for other communities involved in the USA 2020 debate.